Inda Blatch-Geib (Resident Costume Designer)

 T. Paul Lowry (Resident Video Designer)

-T. Paul Lowry has served in artistic, production and design capacities with such companies as Long Wharf Theatre, Playwrights Horizons, New Haven Theater Company, Eugene O’Neill Theater Center, International Festival of Arts and Ideas, Cleveland Public Theatre, Dobama Theatre, Near West Theatre, Talespinner Children’s Theatre, and Celebrity Cruises.
-He is the Technical Director for Performing Arts at Hathaway Brown School.
+T. Paul Lowry has served in artistic, production, and design capacities with such companies as Long Wharf Theatre, Playwrights Horizons, New Haven Theater Company, Eugene O’Neill Theater Center, Cleveland Public Theatre, Dobama Theatre, and Talespinner Children’s Theatre.
+T. Paul is the Technical Director for Performing Arts at Hathaway Brown School.
 Noted design work includes: American Dreams, Fire on the Water (Part Four of the Elements Cycle) (CPT); Uz, El Pueblo, ¿Dónde Está My Home?
-(Teatro Publico de Cleveland); The Turing Machine (Theater Ninjas); Next to Normal (TrueNorth); The 39 Steps (Via Brooklyn) and To the Orchard and Things as They Are (Playwrights Local 4181).
-You can learn more about his work at www.tpaullowry.com.
+(Where is Mi Hogar) (Teatro Público de Cleveland); The Turing Machine (Theater Ninjas – now Maelstrom Collaborative Arts); The 39 Steps (Via Brooklyn); To the Orchard, Things as They Are (Playwrights Local 4181); Memphis (Cain Park); Angels in America (Oberlin College); Jane Eyre (Cleveland Musical Theatre); brownsville song (b-side for tray), Sherlock Holmes: The Baker Street Irregulars (Dobama Theatre). www.tpaullowry.com

 Donna Pedaci (Senior House Manager)